-Located two hours from six national monuments and Grand Canyon National Park, Flagstaff is a thriving university town with a charming historic downtown.
-Here are six things to do.
+Located two hours from six national monuments and Grand Canyon National Park, Flagstaff is a vibrant mountain town with a charming historic downtown.
+Here are seven things to do.

 Why go: Opened in 2014, this fabulous spot still has an old outdoor neon sign from the days it served as a hostel for sheepherders, beginning in 1926.
 Today, this hip counter-service restaurant is a gourmet food hot spot.